-Reverend Alyce Parmer’s childhood and youth were spent in numerous states and two foreign countries, but she has always claimed Florida as home she shares with husband Bud and their cat Whiskers.
-She and Bud have been married been married for over 36 years and are parents and grandparents to four living grown children and 9 living grandchildren.
+Reverend Alyce Parmer’s childhood and youth were spent in numerous states and two foreign countries, but she has always claimed Florida.
+She was married to her late husband, Bud, for over 38 years and are parents and grandparents to four living grown children and 9 living grandchildren.

-A UMC ordained deacon, Pastor Alyce is also a magna cum laude, Phi Beta Kappa graduate of the Florida State University and holds a Masters Degree in Pastoral Counseling from Asbury Theological Seminary.
-She is now in retired clergy status, but continues in her role as Memorial’s Pastoral Counseling Pastor.
+An ordained deacon, Pastor Alyce is also magna cum laude, Phi Beta Kappa graduate of the Florida State University and holds a master's degree in Pastoral Counseling from Asbury Theological Seminary.
+She is now in retired clergy status but continues in her role as Memorial’s Pastoral Counseling Pastor.

 Originally from Syracuse, New York where she worked in Human Resources and Office Operations for an insurance company, Monica "semi-retired" after 25 years to marry the love of her life, Peter.
 Monica became stepmom to 4 wonderful children who have produced 8 beautiful grandchildren.

 Monica and Peter found Memorial by accident when they relocated to Fernandina 20 years ago!!!
 She was hired as Office Manager and to this day believes joining Memorial was the best decision she ever made.
 She renewed her commitment to being a Christian and thanks God for bringing her here.
 Her interests (besides loving working here and loving the congregation and loving her staff team) include reading, traveling (before COVID) to visit her children and grandchildren who are scattered around the country, and just enjoying life!!!